Social media information and standards

 - Waste collection (bins and recycling boxes)

-Commercial material - We are governed by strict procurement rules and will not respond to posts of a commercial nature.
-You can find out more about selling to the council here:
+We are governed by strict procurement rules and will not respond to posts of a commercial nature.
+Find out more about selling to the council.

-Parking - We are often unable to consider complaints related to parking because there are other review or appeal processes in place.
-Further information can be found at the following link: Complaints about Parking.
+We are often unable to consider complaints related to parking because there are other review or appeal processes in place.
+You can direct complaints to our parking team.

 - Roadworks on motorways and some major roads are managed by National Highways.